Tying a tie is something that every man should know how to do, yet it is a task that seems to plague even the most determined gentleman in the world.

 - tighten the knot, shaping it to highlight the triangular shape and tighten the tie around the neck

-The half-Windsor knot is a tie knot that looks a lot like the Windsor knot but, at the same time, it is easier to make and less thick.
+The half-Windsor knot looks a lot like the Windsor knot but, at the same time, it is easier to make and less thick.
 Because you need few steps, this knot is achievable also with not particularly long ties.
 It is a very elegant tie knot, triangular and almost symmetrical, suitable, as the Windsor knot, for formal occasions.

 - Cross the tie leg on the little leg

 - Hold the intersection and make a ring in the side by raising the leg under the tie